Completing the Degree

 The student must assume full responsibility for meeting all requirements for the degree.
 Before becoming a candidate for graduation, the student must complete the following:

-- The candidate must apply for graduation in the by the deadline.
+- The candidate must apply for graduation by the deadline.
 Failure to do so will automatically delay graduation to a subsequent quarter.
 Failure to complete the degree during the expected quarter will require a new application and payment of a fee for additional evaluation and services.

 - Submit the dissertation to the oral defense committee at least two weeks before the date of the defense.